• Skip to primary navigation

 • ×

-Try this delicious Magic Cake recipe which is delicious and easy to make!
-It’s an effortless batter split into 3 distinct layers as it bakes in this pleasing magic cake that marks a creamy custard in the middle!
+Try making this easy and delicious Filipino Custard Cake recipe for a delectable treat on any occasion!
+It's an effortless batter split into 3 distinct layers as it bakes that marks a creamy custard in the middle.
+Enjoy the amazing combination of eggs, butter, vanilla, and milk in every bite!

 Love baking cakes?
-Try my Magic Vanilla Custard Cake or my Peach Upside Down Cake!
+Try my Magic Vanilla Custard Cake, Hot Fudge Chocolate Cake, or my Peach Upside Down Cake recipe!

 magic cake with powdered sugar on top